Wishing you knew more about Aboriginal culture? Search no more.

-The events at Myall Creek resonate across the years and the listing of the Myall Creek Massacre and Memorial Site formally recognises a pivotal moment in Australia's history.—Peter Garrett, Federal Heritage Minister
+The events at Myall Creek resonate across the years and the listing of the Myall Creek Massacre and Memorial Site formally recognises a pivotal moment in Australia's history.— Peter Garrett, Federal Heritage Minister

 On 14 November, 2010 the site was given the state's highest form of heritage protection and recognition when Minister for Planning, Tony Kelly, announced it was listed on the State Heritage Register because it represents an important part of the history of New South Wales.

-Myall Creek Massacre memorial—a reconciliation site
+Myall Creek Massacre memorial—

 With all the violence and atrocities associated with Myall Creek it is hard to imagine that the memorial is also a place of reconciliation.